April 10, 2016

 We don't.
 But we're getting closer.

-Over the past few years, a tiny -- but slowly growing -- number of people appeared to have had active, living, reproducing HIV completely eliminated from their bodies.
+Over the past few years, a small -- but growing -- number of people appeared to have had active, living, reproducing HIV completely eliminated from their bodies.
 We say "appeared" because most of these individuals ultimately relapsed.
-However, there was a period of sustained remission that needs to be studied more.
+However, there was (and for some, continues to be) a period of sustained remission that needs to be studied more.

 This is uncharted territory, and researchers are still working hard to find ways to eradicate HIV or prolong the remission seen in some of these extraordinary cases.
 For that reason, we tend to refer to people with no sign of HIV in their bodies not as "cured," but as "functionally cured."